Is oil giant Saudi Aramco nixing a $2.5T deal for world's largest IPO?

 Breaking News Emails

+Saudi Arabia pushed back Thursday on reports that it was nixing a flotation of its giant state-owned oil company, Saudi Aramco.

-A public listing that would have made Saudi Arabian oil giant Aramco into the world's most valuable company — more than twice as big as Apple, at $2.5 trillion — is reportedly off the table, four senior industry sources told Reuters.
+The public listing would have made Aramco into the world's most valuable company — more than twice as big as Apple, at $2.5 trillion.

-“The message we have been given is that the IPO has been called off for the foreseeable future,” a senior financial adviser told Reuters on Wednesday.
+“The government remains committed to the IPO of Saudi Aramco at a time of its own choosing when conditions are optimum,” said Khalid al-Falih, Saudi Energy Minister and chairman of Saudi Aramco, in a statement.

+"This timing will depend on multiple factors, including favorable market conditions, and a downstream acquisition which the company will pursue in the next few months," he continued.

 A slump in oil prices, combined with war in Yemen and a young population, has wreaked havoc on the kingdom’s budget.
 Bin Salman's plan included multimillion-dollar investments in technology companies such as Uber and Tesla, new initiatives for tourism, a focus on manufacturing, reducing the number of foreign workers, and adding more women in the work force.

-But the Aramco IPO had long been marred by in-house squabbling, from which exchange would be chosen for the flotation, to what the company's initial valuation should have been.
+But the Aramco IPO has long been marred by in-house squabbling, from which exchange would be chosen for the flotation, to what the company's initial valuation should have been.

-Cancellation of the deal is a substantial blow to the three banks involved: HSBC, J.P.
+Cancellation or postponement of the deal is a substantial blow to the three banks involved: HSBC, J.P.
 Morgan, and Morgan Stanley, which would have reaped almost a billion dollars in fees from what some referred to as the deal of the century.
+The Wall Street Journal reported on Thursday that financial advisers associated with the deal "have all redirected resources to other projects."

-“The IPO has not been officially called off, but the likelihood of it not happening at all is greater than it being on,” a senior oil industry official told Reuters.
+“The IPO has not been officially called off, but the likelihood of it not happening at all is greater than it being on,” a senior oil industry official told Reuters on Wednesday.